Are ADHD and Tinnitus Related?

 Does vitamin D help ADHD?

 Emerging research has revealed a possible link between vitamin D deficiency and ADHD, a finding that echoes similar associations observed in conditions such as tinnitus.
-Notably, there exists a robust rationale supporting the potential therapeutic utility of vitamin D supplementation in both tinnitus and migraine management.
+Notably, there is strong scientific evidence supporting the potential therapeutic utility of vitamin D supplementation in both tinnitus and migraine management.

 Does melatonin help ADHD?